-How Is Caravel Minerals' Cash Burn Changing Over Time?
+How Is Yojee's Cash Burn Changing Over Time?

-How Hard Would It Be For Caravel Minerals To Raise More Cash For Growth?
+How Hard Would It Be For Yojee To Raise More Cash For Growth?

-Even though it has reduced its cash burn recently, shareholders should still consider how easy it would be for Caravel Minerals to raise more cash in the future.
-Companies can raise capital through either debt or equity.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+While Yojee does have a solid cash runway, its cash burn trajectory may have some shareholders thinking ahead to when the company may need to raise more cash.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Many companies end up issuing new shares to fund future growth.
 By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.